stms15/PokePlaylist-app/README.md

 Font package was obtained here: https://www.dafont.com/pokemon.font.
 Another <a href="https://fontmeme.com/fonts/pokmon-font/" target="_blank">font website</a> has some license information and indicated that the font was available for personal use.
 The site <a href="https://www.geeksforgeeks.org/how-to-include-a-font-ttf-using-css/" target="_blank">How to Include a Font ttf Using CSS</a> provided helpful tips on how to properly use and incorporiate the font files.

 https://www.w3schools.com/icons/tryit.asp?filename=tryicons_fa-external-link - to see how to get the external link icon.

+https://stackoverflow.com/questions/17212094/fill-background-color-left-to-right-css - left to right background fill in "Go Back" button.

+The type icons were created in Figma using the Material Design Icons library.